 Reflecting on this project, I’m delighted with the new room and the extra space it affords the children to play.
 However, it was the children’s involvement and their knowledge and ideas that really impressed me.
 I underestimated the contribution children could make to the project if given the opportunity.
 It gave me great satisfaction knowing that the children felt important and involved.
 The feedback from the parents was very positive, comments like “she’s all business about this new room”, and “there’s great excitement with the quiet room”, one parent even spent the day going around the shops looking for glow in the dark toys.

 Working in partnership with the children has brought many benefits to our setting and it will influence how we plan for the future.

 The LINC programme would like to express its sincere thanks to Therese for sharing her experience with us.
-Applications for the programme open in March 2019, for more see www.lincprogramme.ie.
+Applications for the programme will close on Friday, November 6, at 4pm.
+For more see www.lincprogramme.ie.